Ph.D., History, Yale University

 B.A., with distinction, Anthropology and Ethnicity, Race, & Migration, Yale University

 I joined the UO History department in 2013 after four years as an Assistant Professor of International Studies at California State University, Long Beach.
 My research and teaching explore themes of identity, citizenship, migration, race, and nations in hemispheric and global context.
-My first book, Corazon de Dixie: Mexico and Mexicans in the U.S. South since 1910 (forthcoming, University of North Carolina Press), includes five historical case studies of largely-forgotten communities: the Mexicans and Mexican Americans who, since 1910, have arrived into landscapes traditionally understood to be black-and-white (Louisiana, Mississippi, Arkansas, Georgia, and North Carolina).
+My first book, Corazon de Dixie: Mexicanos in the U.S. South since 1910 (University of North Carolina Press, Fall 2015), includes five historical case studies of largely-forgotten communities: the Mexicans and Mexican Americans who, since 1910, have arrived into landscapes traditionally understood to be black-and-white (Louisiana, Mississippi, Arkansas, Georgia, and North Carolina).

 My second book was inspired by my experiences creating and teaching a course about global migration.
 The diverse students in my class quickly saw connections among the experiences of migrant groups in different parts of the world, yet too few historians were making such connections in their scholarship.
-I have thus begun work on a new project, Guest Workers: a History across Borders, that will weave together the experiences of “temporary” immigrant workers through time and space in the post-World War II period.
+I have thus begun work on a new project, Citizenship Displaced: Migrant Political Cultures in the Era of State Control, that explores diverse migrant workers' political consciousness and relationships to origin and destination states in the post-World War II period.

 In addition to academia, I have experience in the immigration policy arena.
 From 2000-2002 I worked in the administration of Mexico’s President Vicente Fox as a speechwriter and researcher for the cabinet-level Office of the President for Mexicans Living Abroad.
 I have also worked as a translator, paralegal, project manager, and policy researcher at immigration-related agencies in New Haven and Los Angeles.